 - 1 teaspoon cinnamon

-- 2 teaspoons Tabasco or other hot sauce (you can add more if you like)
+- 2 teaspoons Tabasco or other hot sauce (or more to taste)

-1 Coat apricots with sugar and vinegar: Place the chopped apricots in a large bowl.
-Stir in the sugar and the vinegar.
-Let sit while you brown the chicken in the next step.
+1 Marinate the apricots: In a large bowl, stir the apricots, sugar, and the vinegar together.
+Lit sit while you brown the chicken in the next step.

-3 Sauté onions: Add the remaining oil to the pan and sauté the onion until it begins to brown.
-As the onion cooks and releases moisture, use a flat edged spatula or wooden spoon to scrape off the browned bits from the chicken (called fond) from the bottom of the pan.
+As the onions cook and release moisture, use a flat edged spatula or wooden spoon to scrape off the browned bits from the chicken (called fond) from the bottom of the pan.
+If the pan becomes dry, add water, a tablespoon at a time to help release the onions from the bottom of the pan.

-5 Purée two thirds of apricots, add to stock: Put about 2/3 of the apricots, along with any juice they have given up, into a blender and blend into a purée.
-Pour the purée into the pan with the chicken stock and onions.
+5 Purée the apricots: Set aside 1 2/3 cups of the apricots for the finished dish.
+In a blender purée the remaining apricots, along with any juice they have released.
+Pour the purée into the pan with the stock and onions.